ikaromn/worst-movies-api/README.md

-# worst-movies-api
+# Worst Movies Api

-API Responsible for evaluating films nominated as worst film at the Golden Raspberry Awards
+API Responsible for evaluating films nominated as the worst movie at the Golden Raspberry Awards

 ## Requirements